 If you buy zucchini, choose the smaller size ones at the store.
 Make sure they’re firm and don’t feel squishy.

 When feeding zucchini or any vegetables to your dog, make sure to prep it properly …

 Cut off the stalk of the vegetable

 This breaks down the cell wall to make the nutrients readily available to your dog.

-You can add zucchini to any diet!
-Feed this awesome food…
+How can you add zucchini to any diet?

 Since the general veggie feeding guideline for dogs is around 10% of the diet … give these amounts according to your dog’s size: